nroldanf/fastapi/README.md

 ### Operations

-- GET - Bring information and send infor in the path or query params.
+- GET - Client brings information from the server and send info in the path or query params.
-- POST - Send JSON information.
+- POST - Client sends JSON information (request) and receives a JSON response from the server.
-- PUT - Update information
+- PUT - Updates information
-- DELETE - Delete information
+- DELETE - Deletes information
 - OPTIONS
 - HEAD
 - PATCH